 As the names suggest, bacteria cause bacterial infections, and viruses cause viral infections.

 It is important to know whether bacteria or viruses cause an infection, because the treatments differ.
 Examples of bacterial infections include whooping cough, strep throat, ear infection and urinary tract infection (UTI).

 It can be difficult to know what causes an infection, because viral and bacterial infections can cause similar symptoms.
-Your doctor may need a sample of your urine, stool and blood for a ‘culture’ test to have the bugs identified under a microscope.
+Your doctor may need a sample of your urine, stool or blood, or a swab from your nose or throat to see what sort of infection you have.

 Treatment of bacterial and viral infection

 Bacterial infection treatment

 Doctors usually treat bacterial infections with antibiotics.
 They either kill bacteria or stop them multiplying.

 But since antibiotic resistance is a growing problem, antibiotics may be prescribed only for serious bacterial infections.